sulabh915/Cheatsheet_database_and_scripts/Active_directory/Enumeration.md

 impacket-smbclient -hashes:<NTLM hash> Administrator@<ip address>

-#use smbget to download all files from smb
+#use smbget to download all files from smb recursively
 smbget -R smb://10.10.10.100/Replication